makerdao/community/governance/parameter-docs/debt-ceiling.md

 Leaving a large amount of 'open space' in the Debt Ceiling for a vault type also means that the DAI supply can change rapidly in a way that may have a negative effect on the DAI peg.

 ## Changes

+There is currently no system for automatically adjusting the Debt Ceiling parameter for a specific vault type.
+An executive vote is required to modify the Debt Ceiling parameter for a particular vault type.
+Changes to Debt Ceiling parameters are subjects to the GSM Pause Delay.

 **Why increase a Debt Ceiling Parameter?**